 After washing your equipment, it is important that anything that touches the wort or beer after boiling is thoroughly sanitized.
 Some of the most popular sterilizing agents include household bleach, iodophor, Star San and B-brite.

-Bleach is one of my favorite sanitizers as it is inexpensive and easy to get.
+Bleach was an early choice for me as it is inexpensive and easy to get.
 Using 1 tbsp per gallon of water yields a solution that will sanitize with a soak time of 15 minutes.
 Some care needs to be taken when using bleach with stainless steel or plastics, as you should never exceed the 15 minute soak time – bleach will pit stainless steel or soak into plastics if left in contact with the materials too long.
 Rinse thoroughly with hot water.

-Another sanitizer I use extensitvely is iodophor.
+Another sanitizer I used extensitvely early on was iodophor.
 Iodophor is a iodine based sanitizer available in liquid form.
 I like to use iodophor for stainless pots and kegs as it works rapidly and is not as corrosive to steel as bleach.
 It requires a relatively small amount of iodophor (read the instructions – as concentrations vary) and will sanitize very quickly – as little as 60 seconds.
 Again you should not leave metals in contact for an extended period.
 Iodophor does not require rinsing, but I usually rinse lightly after use.

 As a final point, be sure to clean and sanitize any piece of equipment that comes in contact with your fermenting or fermented beer.
 This includes fermentation vessels, siphoning equipment, spoons, hydrometers, tubing, and your kegs or bottles.
 Clean, sanitary equipment will result in better beer that is free from infection of off-flavors.